AnhDuongVo/AnhDuongVo.github.io/content/projects/Generative models and smart wearables/index.md

 - Automotive
 - Wearables

-## Generating images based on EEG data
+## Generating images and text based on EEG data
 Work:
-- Using diffusion models to generate images based on neural data
+- Using diffusion models to generate images and text based on neural data
 - supervised Master student with following code: https://github.com/AnhDuongVo/thesis_eeg_image_reconstruction

 Applications in industry:
 - Consumer Behavior
 - Healthcare: Information about how users process environment
+- Wearables and app development

-## Work on current limitations of Large Language models
+## Limitations of Large Language models
 Work:
 - Collaborating with researchers all over the world to create a study on limitations of Large Language models for different languages across the world
 - Publication: Noga Mudrik, ..., Anh Duong Vo, Others (2025).
 Lost in Translation?
 LLMs, Education, and Linguistic Fairness.
 IEEE ISEC 2025.